Paris Hilton Snuggles Up To Machine Gun Kelly, Is ‘Open’ To Dating Him

 “They definitely have a lot of chemistry and have been talking all week about seeing each other again,” the insider dished.

-As many fans know, Paris recently split from her fiance, Chris Zylka, whom she broke up with just ten months following their engagement announcement.
+As many fans know, Paris recently split from her fiance, Chris Zylka, whom she broke up with just 10 months after their engagement announcement.

 “I wish him the best and one day I would love to get married and have children, but for right now I’m just focused on myself and my work,” Hilton revealed on The Talk following the split.

 Paris also recently claimed that she was much too busy to even think about dating.

 “I am literally so busy.
 I hardly have time to see my own family, let alone do that,” Hilton stated.

 Meanwhile, it looks like Paris Hilton may be changing her mind when it comes to dating thanks to her encounter with Machine Gun Kelly.
 Fans will definitely be keeping an eye out for a possible relationship.